Peterson Goodwyn: Political career

 Voters in Dinwiddie County elected him multiple times as one of their two representatives in of the Virginia House of Delegates (a part-time position).
 Goodwyn served from 1789 to 1802, except in the 1795-1796 session, when Drury Jones and Alexander McRae, both of whom he had served alongside, became the county's two representatives.

 Voters elected Goodwyn as a Democratic-Republican to the United States House of Representatives in 1802.
 Re-elected numerous times, he served in the 8th through 15th congresses (1803-1818) and died in office.
 During the War of 1812, his son Edward Osborne Goodwyn (1776-1841) served as a Captain.
 His district was originally Virginia's 18th congressional district and after the 1810 census became Virginia's 19th congressional district, although neither district has existed since the 1840s due to Virginia's relative decline as the western states grew.

-Death and legacy
+Death and burial

 On February 21, 1818, a year after the death of his wife Elizabeth, Peterson Goodwyn died at his estate "Sweden" in Dinwiddie County, Virginia.
 He was interred in the family cemetery on the estate.
 Goodwyn also has a cenotaph at Congressional Cemetery in Washington, D.C.